zlogic/mendix-docs/content/en/docs/refguide/runtime/metrics.md

 #### OpenTelemetry{#opentelemetry}

 {{% alert color="info" %}}
-This feature was introduced in Mendix versions 10.17.0.
+This feature was introduced in Mendix version 10.17.0.
 {{% /alert %}}

 * `url` – the OpenTelemetry metrics endpoint url to which data is reported.
-* `aggregationTemporality` – aggregation temporality determines how the additive quantities are expressed, in relation to time.
+* `aggregationTemporality` – determines how the additive quantities are expressed, in relation to time.
 The supported values are `cumulative` or `delta`.
 Defaults to `cumulative`.
 * `headers` – additional headers to send with exported metrics, this can be used for authorization headers.
 * `step` – the step size or reporting frequency to use.
-* `resourceAttributes` – resource attributes are used for all metrics published, it can be used for including information about the environment.
+* `resourceAttributes` – additional attributes used for all metrics published.
+You can use this, for example, to include information about the environment.
 * `enabled` – set to `true` to enable the registry.
 This means you can switch the meter on and off while keeping the settings in the configuration.

 Example 1